krosenfeld-IDM/emodpy-malaria/docs/emod/parameter-campaign-individual-outbreakindividual.rst

 in the appropriate event coordinator.
 To instead add new infection individuals, use :doc:`parameter-campaign-node-outbreak`.

 Note, when using **Malaria_Model**: MALARIA_MECHANISTIC_MODEL_WITH_PARASITE_GENETICS, do not use this intervention class.
-Instead, use :doc:`emod-malaria:parameter-campaign-individual-outbreakindividualmalariagenetics`.
+Instead, use :doc:`parameter-campaign-individual-outbreakindividualmalariagenetics`.

 .. include:: ../reuse/warning-case.txt